-- the complainant notifies the Title IX coordinator in writing that the complainant wishes to withdraw the formal complaint or any allegations therein; - the respondent is no longer enrolled, participating in the college's education program or activity, or employed by the college; - specific circumstances prevent the college from gathering sufficient evidence to reach a determination as to the formal complaint or the allegations therein, such as the college is unable to identify the respondent after taking reasonable steps to do so; or - after the investigation and based on all evidence collected, the allegations forming the basis of the formal complaint would not, if substantiated constitute prohibited conduct as defined in this policy.
+- the complainant notifies the Title IX coordinator in writing that the complainant wishes to withdraw the formal complaint or any allegations therein; - the respondent is no longer enrolled or employed by the college; or - specific circumstances prevent the college from gathering sufficient evidence to reach a determination as to the formal complaint or the allegations therein.

-Upon dismissal, the college shall promptly send written notice of the dismissal and reason(s) therefore simultaneously to the parties via electronic format.
-Both parties will have equal right to appeal the dismissal through the appeal process described in Part XII.
+Upon dismissal, the college shall promptly send written notice of the dismissal and reason(s) therefor simultaneously to the parties via electronic format.
+Both parties will have equal right to appeal the dismissal through the appeal process described in Part XI.